LOCATION & CONTACT

-The Candili Estate lies in spectacular scenery in the valley of the river Cereus, between the mountains of Candili and Pyxaria, in the North of Euboea, about 2 hours drive North West of Athens.
-The 10,000-acre Estate is an area of immense natural beauty with mountains and hills forested with Aleppo pine and oak, rivers bordered by plane trees, olive groves and fertile valleys where maize and cotton are grown.
+Euboea (pronounced in Greek as Evvia) is a long narrow island connected to the mainland with a bridge at Halkis, the main town of the island.
+The Candili Estate lies in the valley of the river Cereus, between the mountains of Candili and Pyxaria, in the North of Euboea, about two hours drive North-West of Athens.
+The 10,000-acre estate is an area of spectacular natural beauty: mountains and hills forested with Aleppo pine and oak, rivers bordered by plane trees, olive groves and fertile valleys where maize and cotton are grown.